Vacuum Processing Systems

 LIQUID CLEANING SYSTEMS

 Our aqueous cleaning and solvent liquid soak systems operate under vacuum to assure that all recessed areas and internal surfaces can be filled completely with liquid during cleaning.
 All of the same processes as practiced in an open-top vapor cleaning systems can be well used in an airless system.
 Examples would be immersion, sonics, superheat, drying, heated immersion, clean immersion etc. Our aqueous cleaning takes place in a vacuum chamber which allows us to have complete process control.
 This means we can optimize any process.
 Ultrasonics, for instance, operating at low temperatures will not cavitate and clean as well as when at higher temperatures.
-A more effective cavitation can be attained by lowering the chamber pressure.
-All systems have vacuum drying and can have other enhanced processes such as VCN.
+In our ultrasonic cleaning machine, a more effective cavitation can be attained by lowering the chamber pressure.
+All ultrasonic degreasing equipment have vacuum drying and can have other enhanced processes such as VCN.